Oyster Bay Branch: 20th century to present

-The line was double-tracked to Roslyn, Glen Cove and Locust Valley in 1905, 1909 and 1911, respectively.
+The Oyster Bay Branch was double-tracked to Roslyn, Glen Cove, and Locust Valley in 1905, 1909, and 1911, respectively.
 The extension of the line's second track was done in anticipation of electrification.

 Until 1928, a direct connection to the West Hempstead Branch existed just east of Mineola station.
 This spur crossed the Main Line, then terminated at the end of a wye at what was often called the Garden City Branch.
 Until passenger service was abandoned along this branch, passengers would transfer between the two lines at Mineola Station itself.

 In November 1928, LIRR officials surveyed the branch to evaluate the feasibility of electrifying the line.
 The Glen Cove Chamber of Commerce petitioned the LIRR, advocating for electrification.
 In response, the Vice President of the LIRR, in December, stated that the LIRR had to deal with the completion of multiple grade crossing elimination projects before electrifying the Oyster Bay Branch, which was estimated to cost $3.28 million.

 By June 1934, the section of the line between East Williston and Mineola was electrified, with the remainder of the branch expected to be electrified soon after.
-However, the remainder of the work was not completed; as a result, the branch is served by diesel powered-locomotive trains, though until 2021, one AM peak train that originated at East Williston and ended at Penn Station utilized electric multiple units.
+However, the remainder of the work was not completed – and, as a result, the branch is served by diesel powered-locomotive trains (although until 2021, one AM peak train that originated at East Williston and ended at Penn Station utilized electric multiple units).
 Mill Neck station closed in 1998.

 In 2009, the LIRR replaced the bridge over West Shore Road between Locust Valley and Oyster Bay Stations.
 In the late 2010s, the LIRR replaced and raised the bridge over Buckram Road between Locust Valley and Oyster Bay Stations.

 In April 2021, then-President Phillip Eng announced that the LIRR entered into an agreement with Alstom to test battery-powered train cars along the Oyster Bay Branch.
 The branch was chosen due to the short 13-mile trip between East Williston and Oyster Bay.
 The project had the potential to improve service along the branch and across the LIRR's remaining diesel territory.
 However, after spending $850,000 on the project, in July 2022 the LIRR announced that retrofitting existing trains with the technology was proven to be unfeasible, but the technology could be added to future train cars.
 Environmental groups continue to pressure the state to include LIRR electrification in their plan to become carbon neutral by 2050.